tgfrerer/island/README.md

   and recompiled on demand.
 When compiled in Debug mode, Vulkan validation layers are loaded by default.

-* **Rendergraph- based architecture**: Rendering is structured using renderpasses.
-Renderpasses are executed on-demand and synchronised automatically by evaluating a rendergraph.
+* **Rendergraph based architecture**: Rendering is structured using passes.
+Passes are executed on-demand and synchronised automatically by evaluating a rendergraph.
 If a renderpass is detected to have no effect on the final image, it is automatically pruned.
 When requested, the rendergraph generates `.dot` files,